Imagine This Productions

-Imagine This Productions is dedicated to providing women storytellers and filmmakers a space to encourage and develop creative projects by women.
-With Imagine This Women's International Film Festival and Girl Power Film + Media Summit, ITP's goal is to support women by sharing their work with the public, promoting equal opportunities, encouraging professional development, and serving as a resource informative network.
+Imagine This Productions is dedicated to providing womxn storytellers and filmmakers a platform to encourage and develop creative projects by womxn.
+With Imagine This Women's International Film Festival and Girl Power Film + Media Summit, Imagine This aims to amplify and empower independent and aspiring womxn filmmakers from around the world.
+Imagine This goal is to support womxn by sharing their work with the public, promoting equal opportunities for BIPOC womxn and the LGBTQIA+ community while providing educational support and professional development, and serving as a resource information network.

 Social Media Intern